 Data for the pig survey is collected by means of web questionnaires or by means of the system to system solution ArgoSofts Winsvin.
-A sample of about 2.500 holding with pigs according to the livestock register is selected.
+A sample of about 2.400 holding with pigs according to the livestock register is selected.
 The answers are validated for unrealistic values and next the sample is extrapolated to the total population of all farms with pigs.
-The survey is a sample survey divided into groups (strata) by the size of pigs on the single holding.
-All holdings with 2.000 pigs or more are included in the survey.
+The survey is a sample survey divided into groups (strata) by the size of pigs and types of pigs on the single holding.